Strawberry

 Flavor Profile

-Natural sugars create a candy-like sweetness that intensifies when berries are ripe
+Natural sugars provide a clean, pleasant sweetness that intensifies when fully ripe

-Subtle citric and malic acid notes provide brightness and balance to the sweetness
+Subtle citric and malic acid notes add brightness and balance the sweetness

 Seasonality